 Icelandic Weather in March

 In March, the average temperature is between -2°C and 3.3°C (about 28° to 38° Fahrenheit), and the daylight about 10-13 hours.
 The amount of sunlight each day increases rapidly in March.
 It is an amazing month to visit Iceland.
 You’ll get to enjoy all the perks of visiting in mid-winter yet you are also will have higher temperatures.
 March often brings some beautiful sunsets and sunrises, the Ice Caves are in top shape, and you can still see strong Auroras!

 The variety of weather in March is great, so when you are packing clothes bring a little bit of everything.
 (Well, you can probably leave your shorts at home.)
 Bring clothing that can be worn in layers so you can easily adjust to whatever the Icelandic weather gods throw at you.

 Icelandic Weather in April

 The average temperature is between 1°C and 7°C (about 34°- 45° Fahrenheit), and April brings about 13-16 hours of daylight.
 If there ever was a month linked with spring in Iceland, April would be it.
 Here the average temperatures are finally not below the freezing mark.
 The weather is often quite mild, so Icelanders go quite overboard as they do with many things and celebrate the official First Day of Summer, solemnly.
-(This year the First Day of Summer is 25 April 2019) They might be wearing wool right under their festive summer outfit, but they will still wear one.
+They might be wearing wool right under their festive summer outfit, but they will still wear one.
 Nonetheless, you can almost be certain not to come across any snow during April.
-Unless, of course, you travel to the Northern parts of the country or into the Highlands.
+Unless, of course, you travel to the northern parts of the country or into the highlands.

 Pro Tip: April is a still considered off-season, so the prices are usually lower.
 It’s is the perfect month for someone wanting to visit Iceland on a budget!